Carreau/phd-dissertation/parts/part1.rst

    G &= \frac{\tau_{xy}}{\gamma_{xy}} \\
       & = \frac{   F/S }{   \Delta x / l        }

+.. _fgm:
 .. figure:: /figs/shearm.png
     :width: 50%

     Schematic of deformation for the shear modulus.

+In which :math:`\tau_{xy}` is the shear stress, :math:`\gamma_{xy}` is the shear strain, :math:`F` is the applied force on the cross section of the material :math:`S`. :math:`l` is the thickness of the material and :math:`\Delta x` is the transverse displacement (:num:`Fig #fgm`).

-A number of other characteristic number can be defined for material, in the case of isotropic elastic material, only two of those parameter are enough to completely define the properties of the material.
+Other characteristic numbers can also be defined.
+In the case of isotropic elastic material, only two of those parameter are required to completely define the properties of the material.

 Poisson Ratio